Alexwilliamson1/Pokemon-Data-Query/README.md

 ## Requirements:

-The program requires a C compiler and POSIX thread support.
+The program requires a C compiler and POSIX threads support.

 ## To build and run the program: